LAZY EYE GAMES

 — Dr. Robert Hess, Director of McGill Vision Research

-Using a technique called dichoptic training, the researchers presented different visual elements to each eye simultaneously, requiring the brain to combine them in order to complete a task.
-In their published study in Current Biology, they assessed this approach using a Tetris-style game delivered through head-mounted goggles: one eye could see the falling blocks while the other could see the ground plane.
+Using a technique called dichoptic training, the researchers presented different visual elements to each eye at the same time, requiring the brain to combine them to complete a task.
+In their published study in Current Biology, they tested this approach with a Tetris-style game delivered through head-mounted goggles: one eye saw the falling blocks, the other saw the ground plane.

 The Research Results

-The study evaluated 18 adults with amblyopia, dividing them into two groups.
-One group played with their stronger eye patched (traditional approach), while the other played dichoptically, with each eye seeing a different part of the game.
+The study evaluated 18 adults with amblyopia, split into two groups.
+One group played with their stronger eye patched (traditional method), while the other played dichoptically, with each eye seeing a different part of the game.

-The patients who played dichoptically experienced significant improvement in the vision of their weaker eye after only two weeks.
-The monocular patching group also showed moderate improvements, but these increased substantially once they switched to dichoptic training.
-This finding demonstrated that forcing the eyes to work together is more effective than simply blocking the dominant eye.
+The patients who played dichoptically saw significant improvement in their weaker eye after only two weeks.
+The patching group also improved, but their progress increased substantially after switching to dichoptic training.
+This shows that making the eyes work together is more effective than just blocking the dominant eye.

 How Lazy Eye Games Apply This Science

-Lazy Eye Games translate this clinical research into accessible, practical tools.
-Each game is designed around dichoptic principles: specific game elements are color-coded so that, when viewed through anaglyph 3D glasses, different parts of the game are visible to each eye.
-To play successfully, the brain must combine the inputs from both eyes, effectively retraining itself to use binocular vision.
+Lazy Eye Games turn this research into practical tools.
+Each game is built on dichoptic principles: specific game elements are color-coded so that, when viewed through anaglyph 3D glasses, different parts of the game are visible to each eye.
+To play, the brain must combine both inputs, retraining itself to use binocular vision.

 This approach works for both children and adults.
-Because the training feels like playing a game rather than performing a medical exercise, user engagement and compliance are dramatically higher than with traditional patching.
+Because the training feels like playing a game, not a medical exercise, engagement and compliance are much higher than with patching.
 Many users report noticeable improvements after just two to four weeks of regular practice.

 Binocular Vision and Why It Matters

-Developing or restoring binocular vision involves training the eyes to fixate on the same point simultaneously, fuse the two slightly different images into one, and perceive depth through stereopsis.
-Vision therapy exercises and dichoptic games are among the most effective tools for achieving this goal, regardless of age.
+Developing or restoring binocular vision means training the eyes to fixate on the same point, fuse the two images into one, and perceive depth.
+Vision therapy exercises and dichoptic games are among the most effective tools for this, at any age.

 Contact